Liturgiam authenticam

+Content

 Use of the Nova Vulgata

 Liturgiam authenticam established the Nova Vulgata as "the point of reference as regards the delineation of the canonical text."
 Concerning the translation of liturgical texts, the instruction states:

 However, the instruction precises (n.
-24) that translations should not be made from the Nova Vulgata, but "must be made directly from the original texts, namely the Latin, as regards the texts of ecclesiastical composition, or the Hebrew, Aramaic, or Greek, as the case may be, as regards the texts of Sacred Scripture[.]"
+24) that translations should not be made from the Nova Vulgata, but "must be made directly from the original texts, namely the Latin, as regards the texts of ecclesiastical composition, or the Hebrew, Aramaic, or Greek, as the case may be, as regards the texts of Sacred Scripture".
 Therefore, the instruction does not recommend a translation of the Bible or of the liturgy based upon the Latin Nova Vulgata; the Nova Vulgata must simply being used as an "auxiliary tool" (n.
 24).

 Reactions

-The Catholic Biblical Association reacted negatively to the publication of the instruction.
+The American Catholic Biblical Association reacted negatively to the publication of the instruction.
 In reaction to this, Cardinal Medina wrote in Notitiae to answer criticisms and misunderstandings concerning the instruction.

+Bruce Harbert, a former executive secretary of ICEL, considered the instruction a “courageous document on texts,” saying that “It’s not easy to write prescriptively on language, but I thought it did so very well.
+The time had come when some guidance had to be given.”